docs

 # Telegram configuration

-export GSWARM_TELEGRAM=true
+export GSWARM_TELEGRAM_CONFIG_PATH=/path/to/telegram-config.json

 export GSWARM_UPDATE_TELEGRAM_CONFIG=false